The 4 Horsemen of Business Growth

 As a business owner, the moment you take responsibility and own everything that belongs to you is the very same moment that you start achieving breakthrough in your income, impact, and lifestyle.

-So stop blaming your assistant and her bad hair days.
-You hired her and you’ve so far decided to keep her around.
-Stop blaming the sales floor for being “a bunch of drooling idiots.”* It’s your sales team and your company.
+So stop blaming your assistant, your team, or your social media clowns.
+You hired them and you’ve so far decided to keep them around.
+I had on client call his sales team “a bunch of drooling idiots.”
+It was HIS sales team and HIS company.

 Start now.
 Repeat after me…

 “From This Day Forward I will take full responsibility for everything that happens in my life and in my work.
-No matter how small, no matter how insignificant, it is all my responsibility and thus, my fault.
+No matter how small, no matter how insignificant, it is all my responsibility.
 I refuse to blame anything on anyone else.
 I am in charge and I will act that way.”

 #2 – Increase Capability / Skill